Accessible Services

 We do not currently allow service animals on rides.

-Guests with a state disability placard or license plate may park in the designated area in Lexington Medical Center Fair Park on a first-come, first-serve basis.
-Entry to Lexington Medical Center Fair Park is through Gate 6 on George Rogers Blvd. or Gate 10 on Bluff Rd.
+Guests with a state disability placard or license plate may park in the designated parking area in the Lexington Medical Center Fair Park on a first-come, first-serve basis.
+Entry to the Lexington Medical Center Fair Park is through Gate 6 on George Rogers Blvd. or Gate 10 on Bluff Rd.
+Drivers who wish to drop off a rider before parking their vehicle are kindly requested to notify a parking attendant, who will provide them with proper directions.

 ADA accessible ticket booths are available at both the North and South gates.